 Current project: Investigating the role of microRNAs in tuberculosis pathogenesis and treatment.

-I am a sophomore at Johns Hopkins University studying chemistry and molecular and cellular biology.
+I am a senior at Johns Hopkins University studying chemistry and molecular and cellular biology.
 I am interested the molecular mechanics behind why the HIV+ population is significantly more susceptible to tuberculosis disease and understanding the host-pathogen interaction in Mtb infection.
 Outside of lab, I am the president of JHU Triathlon Club and am an EMT for the Hopkins Emergency Response Organization.

-I am a sophomore at Johns Hopkins.
+I am a senior at Johns Hopkins.
 I am currently studying molecular and cellular biology and public health.
 My academic interests include infectious diseases and epidemics, particularly tuberculosis, both on a molecular and cellular level and a population level.
 I am also interested in the challenges to providing health care to rural areas and to populations who typically do not have access.
 My other interests include cooking, skiing, and traveling.
 I am also involved with the club softball team and am an EMT.

 I am a sophomore at Johns Hopkins University studying Molecular and Cellular Biology and Computational Medicine.
 I am interested in understanding the pathogenesis of tuberculosis infection and the mechanisms by which our immune system defends against it.
 I am also interested in learning about host-directed therapies for TB.
 My other hobbies include cooking, grocery shopping, journaling, and travelling.